 How did NJTP get started?
-Some 40-plus years ago, a group of friends were given free lessons for a few years.
+Some 40-plus years ago, a group of friends were given free tennis lessons at a local park for a few years.
 They then went on to play high school and college tennis, and some even received scholarships.

 20 years went by, and these friends got together again and wanted to give back to the community.
 They started providing free lessons to neighborhood kids, and as interest grew they expanded the program, providing low-cost lessons to make it affordable for families.

 NJTP was established in 1993 and is now celebrating its 22nd year of service.

 NJTP is a non-profit organization, and now serves over 150 participants each year, from ages 3 to 60, in the Northeast San Fernando Valley.